The-Mining-Game/Mining-Game-Oracle-DAO/README.md

   - https://github.com/ledgerwatch/erigon/discussions/4946
   - https://github.com/ledgerwatch/erigon/issues/4030#issuecomment-1113964017

-We cannot recommend specific version numbers for ethereum nodes since the software is being continually updated, but you should usually try to run the latest version available.
+We cannot recommend specific version numbers for Altcoinchain nodes since the software is being continually updated, but you should usually try to run the latest version available.

 ## Running a local Chainlink node